Healthy Homes Assessment Roys Hill

 Insulation Roys Hill

-Ceiling and underfloor insulation is a requirement to all rental houses since July 1, 2019.
-All landlords and property managers are required to make sure the insulation meets current standard.
-In some instances, old ceiling insulation as well as insulation within the sub floor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory on all rental homes since 1 July 2019.
+All landlords and property managers should make sure the insulation meets the new standard.
+In certain situations, the old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.

-The "R" refers to thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3